Yamasee War: Background

 The Tuscarora War and its lengthy aftermath played a major role in the outbreak of the Yamasee War.
 The Tuscarora were an Iroquoian-speaking tribe of the interior, and they began attacking colonial settlements of North Carolina in 1711.
 South Carolina settlers mustered their militia and campaigned against the Tuscarora in 1712 and 1713.
 These forces were made up mainly of allied Indian troops.
 The Yamasee had been strong allies of South Carolina colonists for many years, and Yamasee warriors made up the core of both Carolina forces.
 Other Indians were recruited over a large area from diverse tribes, some of whom were traditional enemies.
-Tribes that sent warriors to South Carolina's militia included the Yamasee, Catawba, Yuchi, Apalachee, Cusabo, Wateree, Sugaree, Waxhaw, Congaree, Pee Dee, Cape Fear, Cheraw, Sissipahaw, Cherokee, and various proto-Creek groups.
+Tribes that sent warriors to South Carolina's militia included the Yamasee, Catawba, Yuchi, Apalachee, Cusabo, Wateree, Sugaree, Waxhaw, Congaree, Pee Dee, Cape Fear, Cheraw, Sissipahaw, Cherokee, and various early Creek groups.

-This collaboration brought Indians of the entire region into closer contact with one another.
+This collaboration brought Indians of the entire region into closer alliance with one another.
 They saw the disagreements and weaknesses of the colonies, as South Carolina, North Carolina, and Virginia bickered over various aspects of the Tuscarora War.
 Essentially all of the tribes that helped South Carolina during the Tuscarora War joined in attacking settlers in the colony during the Yamasee War, just two or three years later.

-The Yamasee were an amalgamation of the remnants of earlier tribes and chiefdoms.
+The Yamasee were an amalgamation of the remnants of earlier tribes.
 The Upper Yamasee were primarily Guale originally from the Georgia coast.
-The Lower Yamasee included the Altamaha, Ocute (Okatee), Ichisi, (Chechessee), and Euhaw, who had come to the coast from the interior of Georgia.
+The Lower Yamasee included the Ocute, Ichisi and Euhaw, who had come to the coast from the interior of Georgia.
 They emerged during the 17th century in the contested frontier between South Carolina and Spanish Florida.
 They moved north in the late 17th century and became South Carolina's most important Indian ally.
 They lived near the mouth of the Savannah River and around Port Royal Sound.